microsoft/PowerApps-Samples/dataverse/webapi/C#-NETx/MetadataOperations/README.md

 # Web API Metadata operations sample

-This .NET 6.0 sample demonstrates how to work with APIs to work with the following using the Dataverse Web API:
+This .NET 6.0 sample demonstrates how to work with the following using the Dataverse Web API:

 - Table definitions
 - Column definitions